jbtrahin/soccer_masters/README.md

 ## Database:

-We'll use one of Heroku managed data service to create a Heroku Postgres instance that we'll connect to through a Flask app.
+We'll use one of Heroku managed data service to create a Heroku PostgreS instance that we'll connect to through a Flask app.